Civil rights leader Daisy Bates and music legend Johnny Cash to replace Arkansas statues at the US Capitol | KRDO

 The statues of Clarke and Rose have been in the US Capitol for more than a century, with Rose being installed in 1917 and Clarke in 1921.
 The National Statuary Hall’s collection includes two statues from all 50 states.

-Bates’ statue was installed in the hall on May 3 and will have its official unveiling and dedication at 3 p.m.
-ET Wednesday, a ceremony organized by the office of House Speaker Mike Johnson.
+Bates’ statue was installed in the hall on May 3 and officially unveiled on Wednesday, during a ceremony organized by the office of House Speaker Mike Johnson.

-The bill to replace Rose and Clarke’s statues was signed in April 2019 by former Arkansas Gov. Asa Hutchinson.
+The bill to replace Rose and Clarke’s statues was signed in April 2019 by then-Gov. Asa Hutchinson.
 Soon after, Bates and Cash were chosen as their replacements, CNN reported.

 Many had called for taking down the previous Arkansas statue representatives, including Clarke’s own great-great-grandson, Democratic state Sen. Clarke Tucker.